Broken Expectations: The Effects of Modelling Assumptions on the Inferred Dark Matter Distribution in the Milky Way's Satellites: Results

 In Fig.~\ref{fig:dra_scp_umi_dens}, we show the results for Draco, Sculptor and Ursa Minor.
 We note that the density profile recovery is excellent for Draco and Ursa Minor in the `heavy' potential, aside from the outermost radii (which is a consequence of our priors).
 Ursa Minor, for which we expect (and see) some of the strongest tidal effects (e.g. 20~per~cent loss in stellar particles and over 90~per~cent loss of dark matter particles, has its density profile constrained very well in both the `light' and `heavy' Milky Way potentials.
 However, due to its smaller stellar sample ($\sim30$ times smaller than that of Fornax), this introduces much larger confidence intervals through the Jeans analysis.
 These smaller sample sizes then also introduce larger errors in J-factor estimations later on (see Section~\ref{section_jfactors}).

 The recovered density profile for Sculptor is somewhat reminiscent of the results for Carina, also with a preference for more radial velocity anisotropy (see Figure~\ref{fig:anis_dra_scp_umi}).
-We note that Fornax, Sculptor and Carina also have the largest kinematic samples of the dwarfs we consider, so it is expected that the biases inherent in applying the spherical Jeans equation to tidally perturbed systems would become more prominent \citep{breaking_beta}.
+We note that Fornax, Sculptor and Carina also have the largest kinematic samples of the dwarfs we consider, so it is expected that the biases inherent in the modelling would become more prominent \citep{breaking_beta}.
 Moreover, it is clear from Figure~\ref{fig:vel_disp_grav} that Fornax, Sculptor and Carina are the three galaxies in our sample that still exhibit a Plummer-characteristic rise of the velocity dispersion in the outer regions (see Section~\ref{sec_theory} of the Appendix), while Draco and Ursa Minor are nearly flat or declining.
-We suspect that this rise in the velocity dispersion profile is, in part, what leads {\sc pyGravSphere} to infer higher densities near the half-light radius, which relates to the accuracy of inference of the central density.
-We discuss this more in Section~\ref{sec:iso_scp} and~\ref{sec:monotonic} of the Appendix, where we also show that for rising 4-th velocity moments, the method of \citet{read_draco} tends to over- or underestimate the virial shape parameters depending on the spatial extent of the data.
+We suspect that this rise in the velocity dispersion profile, the peak of which approximates well the scale radius of the halo (see Appendix A), is, in part, what leads {\sc pyGravSphere} to infer higher densities near the half-light radius, which lowers the inferred central density.
+We discuss this further in the Supplementary Materials, where we also show that for rising 4-th velocity moments, the method of \citet{read_draco} tends to over- or underestimate the virial shape parameters depending on the spatial extent of the data, which affects the constraint on the outer density profile and, through the parameterisation of the model, the inferred densities in the inner regions.